-Government Auditing Standards require the auditor to perform limited procedures on the Oakes Public School District's response to the finding identified in our audit and described in the accompanying schedule of current year findings.
-The Oakes Public School District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+The District's response to the finding identified in our audit is described in the accompanying schedule of current year findings.
+The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.